 - Review all home, auto, and liability coverages for opportunities to reduce costs and potentially improve coverages as needed.

-- Review existing wills, trusts and powers of attorney documents to assure compliance with current laws.
+- Review existing wills, trusts and powers of attorney documents to help ensure compliance with current laws.

-- Summarize provisions of all existing estate documents to assure consistency with changes in personal objectives.
+- Summarize provisions of all existing estate documents to help ensure consistency with changes in personal objectives.

 - Project costs of estate administration and tax implications.